Scott Cupps

 Scott Cupps is an American politician serving as a member of the Missouri House of Representatives from the 158th district.
 Elected in November 2019, he assumed office on January 5, 2020.

 Personal life

 Cupps in a native of Shell Knob, Missouri.
-Prior to entering politics, Cupps owned an operated a farm.
+Prior to entering politics, Cupps owned and operated a farm.

+Political career

 Cupps was elected to the Missouri House of Representatives in a 2019 special election after Scott Fitzpatrick resigned from office to serve as the 47th treasurer of Missouri.

+Cupps was appointed chair of the House legislative rules committee by Jon Patterson in 2024.
+In 2025, he was criticized for using a Bingo spinner for selecting bills to advance to chamber.